grahamcarlyle/harbinger/GITHUB_OAUTH_SETUP.md

 ## Required Scopes

-The app will request these scopes:
+The app will request minimal permissions:
-- `repo` - Access to private repositories
+- `repo` - Access to private and public repositories (read-only operations for monitoring workflows)

-- `workflow` - Access to GitHub Actions workflows
+**Note**: GitHub's OAuth scopes are coarse-grained.
+The `repo` scope is the minimal scope that allows reading private repositories and their Actions workflows.
+While this scope technically grants write access, Harbinger only performs read operations.

 ## Rate Limiting